MartinDoms/ScriptCs.SignalR/README.md

 To run this example in some working directory:
 * Install ScriptCs.SignalR using Nuget (scriptcs installer does not currently support pre-release packages). `nuget install ScriptCs.SignalR -pre -o packages`
 * Run `scriptcs -install`
-* Paste the code below into your editor as save as `server.csx`
+* Paste the server code below into your editor as save as `server.csx`
+* Paste the client code below into your editor and save as `client.html`
 * Run `scriptcs server.csx`

+Server code:
 ```csharp
 var signalR = Require<SignalR>();
 signalR.CreateServer("http://localhost:8080");